 You have the right to request a copy of the personal data that we hold about you by contacting us at the email or postal address given below.
 Please include with your request information that will enable us to verify your identity.
-We will respond with 30 days of request.
+We will respond within 30 days of the request.
 Please note that there are exceptions to this right.
 We may be unable to make all information available to you if, for example, making the information available to you would reveal personal data about another person, if we are legally prevented from disclosing such information.
 Or if your request is manifestly unfounded or excessive.

 Right to rectification

 We aim to keep your personal data accurate and complete.
 We encourage you to contact us using the contact details provided below to let us know if any of your personal data is not accurate or changes, so that we can keep your personal data up-to-date.

 You have the right to request the deletion of your personal data where, for example, the personal data are no longer necessary for the purposes for which they were collected, where you withdraw your consent to processing, where there is no overriding legitimate interest for us to continue to process your personal data, or your personal data has been unlawfully processed.
 If you would like to request that your personal data is erased, please contact us using the contact details provided below.